What are the optimal settings that I can use for Apache or NGINX as a backend server for ELB?

 The best settings for a load balancer depend on your use case.
 For the best performance, analyze the response times of your backend application and the requirements of your clients.

-If the backend application is running Apache or NGINX, then review the following parameters:
+If the backend application runs Apache or NGINX, then take the following actions.

 Warning: Make sure that the load balancer idle timeout value is lower than the backend timeout.

-AcceptFilter is turned on by default, and instructs Apache to use the TCP_DEFER_ACCEPT option for the connections.
-This setting can cause the TCP socket to be in a "half-open" state.
-In this state, the load balancer presumes that the connection is established, but the backend instance doesn't have the connection established.
-Half-open connections are more common in low-volume load balancers, where connections have time to age before being used.
+By default, AcceptFilter is turned on.
+AcceptFilter tells Apache to use the TCP_DEFER_ACCEPT option for the connections.
+This setting can cause the TCP socket to be in a half-open state.
+In this state, the load balancer assumes that the connection is established, but the backend instance doesn't have the connection established.
+Half-open connections are more common in low-volume load balancers where connections have time to age before they're used.
+For more information on how to configure AcceptFilter in Apache, see AcceptFilter Directive on the Apache website.
+For more information on how to configure AcceptFilter in NGINX, see listen on the NGINX website.

-Logging: Turn on the %{X-Forwarded-For}i option so that Apache displays the ELB x-forwarded-for header in its logs for each request.
-This header contains the IP address of the original client.
-The %D option adds the time that it takes to complete each request to the access logs:
+To turn on the %{X-Forwarded-For}i option so that Apache displays the ELB x-forwarded-for header in its logs for each request, run the following command:

 LogFormat "%{X-Forwarded-For}i %h %l %u %t \"%r\" %>s %b %D \"%{Referer}i\" \"%{User-Agent}i\"" combined

-Apache: The Apache MPM event module can prematurely close connections from load balancers.
-Prematurely closing connections generates HTTP 502 errors for Application Load Balancer and HTTP 504 errors for Classic Load Balancer.
-It's a best practice to use the MPM worker module instead to decrease this behavior.
+The Apache Marketplace Metering (MPM) event module can prematurely close connections from load balancers.
+Prematurely closed connections cause HTTP 502 errors for Application Load Balancer and HTTP 504 errors for Classic Load Balancer.
+It's a best practice to use the MPM worker module to decrease this behavior.

 Note: After you update your configuration, restart Apache or NGINX.